cacttus/BR2/README.md

 Most systems are in the beginning, or beta stages of development.
 The engine is purely experimental at this point, and would likely not facilitate creating any games further than the source code itself.

-## Details
+## Further Details
-The game is less of an "engine" and more of a graphics facility.
+The current state of Shake is an experimental graphics engine.
 The application does not yet suport detailed game editing with object placement and a detailed asset system such as Unity and Godot, however we are going to leverage Qt's user interface power to make this a possibility in the future.